cmu-rss-lab/rosdiscover-evaluation/README.rst

 The :code:`distro` is the name of ROS distribution in which the bug is supposed to be replicated.
 Examples include indigo, kinetic, lunar, and melodic.
 The experiment infrastructure will use the corresponding ROS distribution as a basis and install the system and its corresponding dependencies in the stated ROS distribution.
 The :code:`missing_ros_packages` tag specifies as list of additional ROS packages that should be installed in the image, additionally to those listed in the package.xml files that can be found recursively in the project directories.
-The :code:`exclude_ros_packages` specifies a list of ROS packages that are includes int the project's package.xml files but should not be installed in the image.
+The :code:`exclude_ros_packages` tag specifies a list of ROS packages that are includes int the project's package.xml files but should not be installed in the image.
 Packages can be excluded here either if they result in build errors, if they are installed manually, or if the package.xml is incorrect and those packages should not be installed.
-The :code:`apt_packages` specifies a list of Linux packages that should be installed using :code:`apt-get install <packages>` before the system is built.
+The :code:`apt_packages` tag specifies a list of Linux packages that should be installed using :code:`apt-get install <packages>` before the system is built.
 Those can include dependencies, libraries, or build tools used by the project.
 The :code:`build_command` tag specifies the Linux command used to build the project from source (e.g., :code:`catkin_make -DCMAKE_EXPORT_COMPILE_COMMANDS=1` or :code:`catkin build -DCMAKE_EXPORT_COMPILE_COMMANDS=on`).
 Since rosdiscover analyzes the compiler commands used to build the project, the build command must include the corresponding CMake flags to export compiler commands.
 The :code:`sources` tag specifies the bash scripts that should be sourced before building the project.
 This includes the ROS distribution and the catkin workspace but may also include custom other source files.
 The :code:`cuda_version` tag specifies the CUDA version that should be installed, if any (e.g., 6-5).
-The :code:`launches` tag includes the file names of the launch files to be launched by the experiments and optionally launch file arguments specified as key-value directionary with keys being argument names and values being the values to which the arguments should be set, such as in autoware-01:
+The :code:`launches` tag includes the file names of the launch files to be launched by the experiments and optionally launch file arguments specified as key-value dictionary with keys being argument names and values being the values to which the arguments should be set, such as in autoware-01:

 .. code:: yml